 - Put the kale, garlic scapes and basil in a food processor and pulse until minced.

-- Add the almonds and the salt and pulse until the almonds are finely nice.
+- Add the almonds and the salt and pulse until the almonds are finely chopped.

-- Turn the processor on continuously and pour the lemon juice and olive oil in as it runs.
+- Put the lemon juice and olive oil in a measuring cup.
+Then turn the food processor on continuously and pour the lemon juice and olive oil in as it runs.

 Nutrition facts are estimates.